stuyspec/uploader/README.md

 # spec-uploader
-A terminal-based uploader for uploading articles.
-Takes in a Volume Drive folder as input.
+A CLI for uploading articles from Google Drive Volume folders to our Rails API.
+Written in Python.

 ## Prerequisites
 To run this CLI (command line interface), you'll need: